nuxl0x/soul_reaper/README.md

 > **Reaper Transformation**
 > Allows you to transform between your invisible reaper form and your human form.
 When not in human form you are unable to use any of your other abilities.
 >
-> **Soulfire Beam**
+> **Soulsiphon Surge / Glare**
-> This ability allows you to fire off a beam of soul energy that will deal heavy damage to anything that it hits.
+> This ability allows you to fire off a beam of soul energy that will deal heavy damage to anything that it hits, if you are holding a scythe.
+Otherwise, you will use a weaker beam.
 >
-> **Scythe Slash**
+> **Field of Torment**
-> Allows you to slash your scythe in a radius around you, damaging entities in an area.
+> Allows you to release your energy in a radius around you, damaging surrounding entities and manipulating their souls to either light them on fire, or freeze them in ice.
 >
 > **Soul Manipulation**
-> - 1 | Freeze - This ability will freeze anything surrounding you in place, preventing them from moving for a short duration.
-> - 2 | Burn - This ability allows you to light the soul of an entity on fire, resulting in them catching alight.
-> - 3 | Telekinesis - You are able to control an entity by grabbing onto their soul.
+> You are able to control an entity by grabbing onto their soul, giving you the ability to move them around telekinetically.
-> - 4 | Glare - This ability allows you to damage an entites soul with a piercing glare.
 >
 > **Self Soul Manipulation**
 > - 1 | Heal - This ability allows you to strongly maintain the shape of your own soul, resulting in healing effects.